 - that the SDGs establish an agenda for the achievement of sustainable development by 2030.

-Amongst a variety of initiatives, Deakin supports the targets and objectives of the UNSDGs by:
+Among a variety of initiatives, Deakin supports the targets and objectives of the SDGs by:

 - supporting and promoting the principles of the Sustainable Development Goals

 - undertaking research that provides solutions to sustainable development challenges

 - providing educational opportunity for students to acquire the knowledge and skills needed to promote sustainable development

 - ensuring our campuses and major programs are environmentally sustainable and socially inclusive.

 Whether it's sustaining the diversity of life on Earth, the viability of our work, or enjoyment of our environment, sustainability is central to maintaining our quality of life without compromising the needs of future generations.

 Climate Ready Campus